Fed Up New Yorkers: About Us

 Keith Seidel is a nationally known illustrator whose work has appeared in publications as diverse as “Mad” Magazine and “Washington Monthly.”
 He has created cartoons for Fed Up New Yorkers since 2016.

 A number of other friends and silent partners are doing invaluable work in managing this site and our social-media presence, designing products to sell to raise funds, or simply supporting this project financially.
-If you would like to help, please consider donating to our cause.
+If you would like to help, please consider:

 What we're fed up about

 To cite just a few examples of an out-of-control government:

 1) the placement of radical right-wing ideologues into the bloodstream of our judicial system